bolt-project/bolt/README.md

 Goals
 -----
 We use multidimensional arrays all the time.
-Sometimes we're working on small or medium sized data, and can rely on single-core or single-machine computation.
-Sometimes we're working on large data sets on a Spark cluster, and want to distribute computation using its powerful executation engine.
+When we're working on small or medium sized data we want single-core or single-machine code.
+But when we're working on large data sets with Spark we want distributed computation.

 Bolt combines these two workflows into one through a common interface.
 Its primary object exposes numpy array operations and behind the scenes uses either local array operations or distributed operations, and makes it easy to switch between them.